The converse envelope theorem: Setting and background

 \begin{definition} A decision rule $X$ satisfies the \emph{envelope formula} iff

 \end{definition}

 Equivalently (by \hyperref[theorem:LFTC]{Lebesgue's fundamental theorem of calculus}), $X$ satisfies the envelope formula iff $V_X$ is absolutely continuous and

 A decision rule $X$ is called \emph{optimal} iff at every parameter $t \in [0,1]$, $X(t)$ maximises $f(\cdot,t)$ on $\mathcal{X}$.
 The modern envelope theorem is as follows: \begin{namedthm}[Milgrom--Segal envelope theorem.]
-Under the \hyperref[assumption:basic]{basic assumptions}, if $X$ is optimal, then it satisfies the envelope formula. \footnote{This is actually a slight refinement of Theorem 2 in \textcite{MilgromSegal2002}, as these authors impose the sufficient condition in \Cref{remark:basic_suff} rather than absolute equi-continuity.} \end{namedthm}
+Under the \hyperref[assumption:basic]{basic assumptions}, if $X$ is optimal, then it satisfies the envelope formula. \end{namedthm}

 This follows from the \hyperref[theorem:env]{main theorem} (§\ref{sec:result:mainthm} below), so no proof is necessary.
+It is actually a slight refinement of Theorem 2 in \textcite{MilgromSegal2002}, as these authors impose the sufficient condition in \Cref{remark:basic_suff} rather than absolute equi-continuity.

 \begin{example}[continued] The envelope formula requires that $X(t) t = \int_0^t X$ for every $t \in [0,1]$, or equivalently $X(t) = t^{-1} \int_0^t X$ for all $t \in (0,1]$.
 Thus the decision rules that satisfy the envelope formula are precisely those that are constant on $(0,1]$.
 This includes all optimal decision rules (which set $X=1$ on $(0,1]$), as well as anti-optimal ones (which choose $0$ on $(0,1]$). \rotatebox[origin=c]{45}{$\square$} \end{example}